Pregnancy complications & questions: When your regular doctor isn’t in

 Between weeks 35 – 37, you’ll receive a pregnancy strep test for Group B strep.
 This type of bacteria can be a threat to newborns if passed on during pregnancy, so if it’s determined you have Group B strep, you’ll be given antibiotics during labor to prevent your baby from getting it.

-While screenings for certain conditions can help to diagnose or prevent some pregnancy complications, there are other complications that might appear without warning.
+While screenings for certain conditions can help to diagnose or prevent some pregnancy complications, other complications might appear without warning.
 Preterm labor can occur before 37 weeks.
-Statistics show that women carrying twins or multiples or who’ve had previous preterm birth are more likely to deliver early, but there are other unpredictable factors like Premature Rupture of Membranes (PROM) or cervical incompetence that can lead to preterm labor.
+Statistics show that women carrying twins or multiples or who’ve had previous preterm births are more likely to deliver early, but other unpredictable factors like Premature Rupture of Membranes (PROM) or cervical incompetence can lead to preterm labor.

 Complications can occur during pregnancy, but they might not be as common as you think.
-By going to regular appointments with your OB/GYN and checking in, if necessary, with experts at urgent care centers like GoHealth Urgent Care, you can ensure you’re on the right track to doing everything you can to give your baby a healthy start in life.
+By going to regular appointments with your OB/GYN and checking in, if necessary, with experts at our urgent care centers, you can ensure you’re on the right track to doing everything you can to give your baby a healthy start in life.
 When you hold your little one for the first time, you’ll be really happy you prioritized taking care of both of you throughout pregnancy.